+Status register D2000 attributes

-0 : Invalid value Weak
+0: Invalid value Weak

-1 : Measured value valid Valid
+1: Measured value valid Valid

-2 : Overflow warning Weak
+2: Overflow warning Weak

-3 : Overflow error
+3: Overflow error

-4 : Underflow warning
+4: Underflow warning

-5 : Underflow error
+5: Underflow error

-6 : Saturated steam alarm
+6: Saturated steam alarm

-7 : Error in differential pressure calculation
+7: Error in differential pressure calculation

-8 : Wrong medium for DP calculation
+8: Wrong medium for DP calculation

-9 : Wrong value range - DP calculation inaccurate
+9: Wrong value range - DP calculation inaccurate

-10 : Differential pressure - general error
+10: Differential pressure - general error

-11 : Range overshoot (Tsat > 350 etc.) on
+11: Range overshoot (Tsat > 350 etc.) on

-12 : Change in state of aggregation
+12: Change in state of aggregation

 26 : Differential pressure> general error

-99 : No measured value is assigned to the register in the setup of the ModBus
+99: No measured value is assigned to the register in the setup of the ModBus

-- Parameter RdFn is a function of the Modbus protocol for a data reading.
-The following functions are implemented: - 1 Read Coils: binary status reading - · 2 Read Discrete Inputs: binary input reading - 3 Read Holding Registers: status register reading (Integer16/Unsigned16 and Float32 reads two successive registers) - 4 Read Input Registers: input register reading (Integer16/Unsigned16 and Float32 reads two successive registers) - 0 A value is not read, it is only written.
-The function for writing (WrFn) must be set. - Parameter WrFn is the function of the Modbus protocol for data writing.
+- Parameter RdFn is a function of the Modbus protocol for data reading.
+The following functions are implemented: - 1 Read Coils: binary status reading - 2 Read Discrete Inputs: binary input reading - 3 Read Holding Registers: status register reading (Integer16/Unsigned16 and Float32 reads two successive registers) - 4 Read Input Registers: input register reading (Integer 16/Unsigned16 and Float32 reads two successive registers) - Parameter WrFn is the function of the Modbus protocol for data writing.
 The following functions are implemented: - 5 Write Single Coil: binary status writing (default for Read Coils) - 6 Write Single Register: status register writing (default for Read Holding Registers) - 16 Write Multiple registers: multiple registers writing, it must be used when 2-register type is written (e.g. Float, Unsigned long, etc.).
 Note: function can be used to write more than two registers at once if a text string is used.
-Example: if we have an I/O tag with address a3.0-16.#8A00 (i.e. text string covering 3 registers, having length of 6 characters) and we write a - string '123456', then hexadecimal values 0x3132, 0x3334 and 0x3536 (ASCII code for '1' is 0x31, for '2' is 0x32 etc) will be written to registers 0x8A00, 0x8A01 and 0x8A02.
-22 Mask Write Register: write affects only the value of the particular bit BitNr of the status register.
-It is usable only for Do value types - 3 22 Mask Write Register: write affects only the value of the particular bit Bitivr of the status register.
-It is usable only for Do value types with the address parameter BitiVr. - Parameter d activates the function "delayed write".
+Example: - if we have an I/O tag with address a3.0-16.#8A00 (i.e. text string covering 3 registers, having length of 6 characters) and we write a string '123456', then hexadecimal values 0x3132, 0x3334 and 0x3536 (ASCII code for '1' is 0x31, for '2' is 0x32 etc) will be written to registers 0x8A00, 0x8A01 and 0x8A02. - 22 Mask Write Register: write affects only the value of the particular bit BitNr of the status register.
+It is usable only for Do value types with the address parameter BitNr. - Parameter d activates the function "delayed write".
 Sending of the value is delayed until the request to write the value of the object without parameter d comes.
 All accumulated requests waiting to be written are sent.
-If the function WrFn is set to "Write Multiple Registers", the values are sent in one packet. - Parameter Address is a 2-byte address of register (0-65536).
+If the function WrFn is set to "Write Multiple Registers", the values are sent in one packet. - Parameter Address is a 2-byte address of the register (0-65536).
 See also the protocol parameter Addressing model.

-Note: address can be specified as a hexadecimal number using a number sign (#), e.g. #50CE - Parameter BitNr is a number of bit in a word.
-The values 0-7 are allowed to be used for binary statuses and inputs, values 0-15 are allowed to be used for reading of bit from 16-bit status or input registers.
+Note: address can be specified as a hexadecimal number using a number sign (#), e.g. #50CE

+- Parameter BitNr is a bit's position in a word.
+The values 0-7 are allowed to be used for binary statuses and inputs, values 0-15 are allowed to be used for reading of bit from 16-bit status or input registers. - Note: coexistence of an I/O tag without BitNr parameter and multiple I/O tags with BitNr parameter having the same Address is possible.